 Scholarship and Financial Aid

-This page lists scholarship opportunities available to current Chapel Haven families, as well as grant and scholarship opportunities nationwide that may be worth exploring for you and your family.
+This page lists scholarship opportunities available to current and prospective Chapel Haven Schleifer Center (CHSC) families, as well as grant and scholarship opportunities nationwide that may be worth exploring for you and your family.

-Chapel Haven’s Scholarship Policy flows from its mission statement: “Chapel Haven provides lifelong individualized services for people with developmental and social disabilities, empowering them to live independent and self-determined lives.”
-Chapel Haven is delighted to offer financial assistance to adults enrolled in our programs who have demonstrated financial need.
-Our scholarship policy is an effort both to attract new students and to enable them to thrive in our greater community after completion of our residential programs.
+CHSC’s Scholarship Policy flows from its mission statement: “Chapel Haven Schleifer Center provides lifelong individualized services for people with developmental and social disabilities, empowering them to live independent and self-determined lives.”
+CHSC is delighted to offer financial assistance to adults entering and currently enrolled in our programs who have demonstrated financial need and to prospective families not yet enrolled but in need of support.
+CHSC currently has three funds that make this possible: The Poole Scholarship Fund, The Bershaw Temporary Scholarship Fund and the Baker Family Scholarship Fund.

 Additional financial aid resources may sometimes be available as a result of funding from other sources.